 The HandBrake Team welcomes contributions from user interface and graphic designers.
 Please introduce yourself via one of the Community Support channels and someone will be glad to discuss what others are currently working on, your interests, and how you can help.

-Developers wanting to contribute code should check out the HandBrake source code on GitHub and a create pull request on GitHub for each contribution.
+Developers wanting to contribute code should check out the HandBrake source code on GitHub and create a pull request on GitHub for each contribution.
 For more on this workflow, read Understanding the GitHub Flow.

 Open issues are good candidates for learning and fixing various parts of the code base.